mzahana/drone_hunter_sim/README.md

   ```sh
   ./docker_run_drone_hunter_sim.sh
   ```
-* This should get you in the simulatoin docker container, after automatically installing all the neccessary software
+* This should get you in the simulation docker container, after automatically installing all the neccessary software

 # Run simulation
 * To run drone hunting simulation of 2 drones,